If there’s one word that describes motoring in the UK it’s expensive.

 10) Add a More Experienced Driver to Your Policy

-If you are the main driver on the policy, it is an offence to claim another driver is.
+If you are the main driver on the policy, it is an offence to claim another driver is instead.
 A false claim like this could also invalidate the policy.

 However, adding a secondary driver who has a long, clean driving record can reduce your premiums.